mendhak/AWS-Lambda-Layers/README.md

 Get yourself some AWS credentials against your account -  either an IAM or temporary credentials.

-Create a Lambda role if it doesn't already exist.
+Create a Lambda role if it doesn't already exist:

 ```
 aws iam create-role --role-name lambda-ex --assume-role-policy-document file://trust-policy.json